The SFrame format

 SFRAME_FRE_TYPE_ADDR42The start address offset (in bytes) of the SFrame FRE is an unsigned 32-bit value.

 A single function must use the same type of SFrame FRE throughout.
-An identifier to reflect the chosen SFrame FRE type is stored in the See The SFrame FDE info word.
+The identifier to reflect the chosen SFrame FRE type is stored in the fretype bits in the SFrame FDE info word, See The SFrame FDE Info Word.

 2.4 SFrame FRE

-• S is the size of the stack frame offset for the FRE, and
+• S is the size of a stack offset for the FRE, and

-• N is the number of stack frame offsets in the FRE
+• N is the number of stack offsets in the FRE

 typedef struct sframe_frame_row_entry_addr1